NCCA/PCCSlides/Lecture3/slides.md

 # Next time

 - **What will you learn next time**
-  - Loops
+  - More data types: lists
-  - What is Boolean logic
+  - How to make your code readable and why you need to do it

 --